-In our quest to learn how things move, the experience of hiking and other motion leads us to discover that there is a maximum speed in nature, and that two events that happen at the same time for one observer may not for another.

-We discover that empty space can bend, wobble and move, we find that there is a maximum force in nature, and we understand why we can see the stars.
+In our quest to learn how things move, the experience of hiking and seeing leads us to discover that there is a maximum energy speed in nature, that two events that occur at the same time for one observer may not for another, and that acceleration limits observation distance by a horizon.
+We discover that empty space can bend, wobble and move, we experience the fascination of black holes, we find that there is a maximum force in nature, we perceive why we can see the stars and we understand why the sky is dark at night.